 - Ensure enforcement by regulators is commensurate with consequences of non-compliance (eg: fines for lost CCIA tags; high value meat removal around spinal cord).

-• further invest in the Beef Science Cluster programs that support research, innovation and knowledge transfer regarding practices that reduce the environmental footprint of beef production.
+- further invest in research programming through the Beef Cattle Research Council (BCRC) and other research funding organizations that support research, innovation and knowledge transfer regarding practices that support improvements in productivity and reduce the environmental footprint of beef production.

-• maintain and restore critical Agriculture and Agri-Food Canada (AAFC) research capacity and infrastructure.
+- maintain and restore critical University-based and Agriculture and Agri-Food Canada (AAFC) research capacity and infrastructure to ensure ongoing delivery of research programming aligned with industry priorities.

 Enhancing Producer Resiliency

-• support the creation and further development of payment for ecosystem services (PES) programs that will provide incentives for best land and water management practices to preserve critical agricultural land, improve environmental health, and build resiliency into the agriculture sector.
+- align with a key recommendation in Senate Canada's December 2018 'Feast or Famine' report to support the creation and further development of payment for ecosystem services (PES) programs that will provide incentives for best land and water management practices to conserve critical agricultural land, improve environmental health, and build resiliency into the agriculture sector.

 Mitigating GHG Emissions

-• invest in research regarding forage quality, feed additives, animal genetics and animal health as outlined by the Beef Cattle Research Council Research Strategy.
+- invest in research focused on forage quality, feed additives, animal genetics and animal health as outlined by the BCRC Research Strategy.

 Supporting National and International Climate Change Dialogue and Action

-• support the Canadian Roundtable for Sustainable Beef through Agriculture and Agri-Food Canada and Environment and Climate Change Canada staff participation and project funding.
+- support the Canadian Roundtable for Sustainable Beef (CRSB) through AAFC and Environment and Climate Change Canada staff participation and project funding.

-• support and engagement in the Global Research Alliance on Agricultural Greenhouses Gases and the Global Agenda Towards Sustainable Livestock.
+- support and engagement in the Global Research Alliance on Agricultural Greenhouse Gases and the Global Agenda Towards Sustainable Livestock.

 Scientific Measuring and Monitoring

-• support the scientific measuring and monitoring of the GHG footprint of Canadian beef production through continued investment in the Farm Environmental Management Survey and Agriculture Census to ensure robust data sets that enable GHG monitoring.
+- support the scientific measuring and monitoring of the GHG footprint of Canadian beef production through continued investment in the Farm Environmental Management Survey, the Census of Agriculture and the enhancement of existing and emerging precision measurement technologies to ensure robust data sets that enable GHG monitoring.

-• support the development of global GHG monitoring methodologies through the Livestock Environmental Assessment Partnership (LEAP) program by offering the participation of Agriculture and Agri-Food Canada research scientists as technical advisors and financial contributions.
+- support the development of global GHG monitoring methodologies through the Livestock Environmental Assessment Partnership (LEAP) program by offering the participation of AAFC research scientists as technical advisors as well as financial contributions.

 Through responsible stewardship of Canada’s natural resources, the Canadian beef industry will continue to contribute to the growth of the green economy in Canada.
 The ability to do so will be contingent on successful adaption and resiliency to climate change, as farmers are often the first impacted by severe weather conditions.
 Recommendations for investment to enable adaptation, build resiliency and reduce the GHG footprint of beef production while enabling economic growth of the industry are summarized above.